Maple-pro/JMockK/README.md

   - [ ] field in class
   - [ ] static field
   - [ ] field in object

+Robustness:

+- [x] Multiple every
+- [x] Use more complex parameter types and return types
+- [ ] Use JMockK in real android projects

 > We need the `answers` method to support the fields mocking.